Jeremy Clarkson: Activities on Top Gear

 In July 2009, Clarkson was reported to have called then British Prime Minister Gordon Brown "a silly cunt" during a warm-up while recording a Top Gear show.
 Although several newspapers reported that he had subsequently argued with BBC Two controller Janice Hadlow, who was present at the recording, the BBC denied that he had been given a "dressing down".
 John Whittingdale, Conservative chair of the Culture Select Committee remarked: "Many people will find that offensive, many people will find that word in particular very offensive [...]
 I am surprised he felt it appropriate to use it."

 In July 2010, Clarkson reportedly angered gay rights campaigners after he made a remark on Top Gear that did not get aired on 4 July episode.
-But guest Alastair Campbell wrote about it on Twitter.
+However, guest Alastair Campbell wrote about it on Twitter.
 Clarkson said: "I demand the right not to be bummed".
-The BBC later said that they cut this remark out as they "edited down" the interview as it was too long to fit into the show.
+The BBC later said that they cut this remark out, as they "edited down" the interview because it was too long to fit into the show.

 In an episode aired after the watershed on 1 August 2010, Clarkson described a Ferrari F430 as "special needs".
 He said the car owned by co-presenter James May looked "like a simpleton".
 Media regulator Ofcom investigated after receiving two complaints, and found that the comments "were capable of causing offence" but did not censure the BBC.

 On 12 January 2012, the Indian High Commission lodged a formal complaint with the BBC over the "tasteless" antics of Clarkson's Top Gear Christmas special where he mocked India's culture and people.
 During the 90-minute special, which was aired twice over the Christmas break, Clarkson made a string of jokes about Indian food, clothes, toilets, trains and history.

-On an episode of Top Gear broadcast on 5 February 2012, Clarkson compared a Japanese car/camper van to a person with a growth on their face.
+On an episode of Top Gear broadcast on 5 February 2012, Clarkson compared a Japanese car / camper van to a person with a growth on their face.
 A major UK charity that supports people with facial disfigurements, Changing Faces, complained to the BBC and Ofcom after Clarkson's remarks.